tstolarczyk/SoHAPPy/docs/population_analysis.rst

 The population is analysed from the devoted SoHAPPy output file (named `data.txt` by default).

 The available tools consist in a few jupyter notebooks and python script files.
-The user is intended to indicate the SoHAPPy folder containing the population file in a file named parameter.yaml, with the variable "outfoler", like shown here:
+The user is intended to indicate the SoHAPPy folder containing the population file in a file named `parameter.yam`, with the variable "outfoler", like shown here:
 ..  code-block::

 	# outfolder : "../../../output/pop_vis24_moonlight/"